google/go-cloud/internal/docs/design.md

-To resolve this issue, we insist that Go CDK can handle any UTF-8 string, and force drivers to use escaping mechanisms to handle strings that the underlying provider can't handle.
+To resolve this issue, we insist that Go CDK can handle any UTF-8 string, and force drivers to use escaping mechanisms to handle strings that the underlying service can't handle.
 We enforce driver compliance with conformance tests.
 Behavior for non-UTF-8 strings is undefined (but see https://github.com/google/go-cloud/issues/1281 and https://github.com/google/go-cloud/issues/1260).

 We try to use URL encoding as the escaping mechanism where possible; however, sometimes it is not and we'll use custom escaping.
-As an example, a driver for a provider that only allows underscores and ASCII alphanumeric characters might escape the string `foo.bar` to `foo__0x2e__bar` (URL escaping won't work because `%` isn't allowed).
+As an example, a driver for a service that only allows underscores and ASCII alphanumeric characters might escape the string `foo.bar` to `foo__0x2e__bar` (URL escaping won't work because `%` isn't allowed).

 Pros of this approach:

-*   Go CDK APIs are internally consistent in that a user can write any string to any provider and get the original string back when they read it back.
+*   Go CDK APIs are internally consistent in that a user can write any string to any service and get the original string back when they read it back.
-*   Go CDK APIs have visibility into all existing strings for all providers.
+*   Go CDK APIs have visibility into all existing strings for all services.

 Cons: